AnnotationSro/ember-mobile-inputs/README.md

 For more Pikaday (calendar popup) configuration information, please have a look at the [Pikaday guide](https://github.com/dbushell/Pikaday#configuration).
 You can use any configuration parameter, except _onSelect_ and _field_ that are used internally by this addon.

+There is an option to add callback `onBlurChanged` that will be called on input blur, but only when value has changed since on-focus event.